RichardRed0x/politeia-digest/issue-005.md

 ## About this issue

-Content for this edition was authored by @richardred
+Content for this edition was authored by @richardred, with feedback and contributions from @bee

 Also available on [medium](https://medium.com/politeia-digest/politeia-digest-issue-4-nov-7-nov-13-2018-685e18e7491a).